datacommonsorg/data/import-automation/executor/gke/README.md

 Import-automation executor can also be deployed to gke.
 After committing new changes, please do the following to deploy.

-1. cd to executor dir.
+1. From repo root, run: `cd import-automation/executor`

 2. build and push image: `./gke/push_image.sh`